ibm-cloud-docs/bare-metal/troubleshooting_firmware.md

 One of the following issues can occur while you upgrade the firmware on a bare metal server.

 - Firmware version mismatch
-- Firmware update not running or not completing
+- Firmware update is not running or not completing
 - Hardware problem
 - Server down after firmware update
 {: tsCauses}